HOW TO START UP A CLUB

 State and Territory governments provide additional support to State/Territory Associations and sporting clubs, including funding for officials, grants, access to State/Territory Institiutes of Sport and attendance at or assistance with courses for officials, players and coaches.

-The National Sporting Organisation for the sport of clay target shooting (trap and skeet, including Olympic Disciplines) in Australia is the Australian Clay Target Association.
+The sport of clay target shooting (trap and skeet, including Olympic Disciplines) in Australia is the Australian Clay Target Association.

 ACTA is a body incorporated under the Victorian Associations Incorporations Act 1981.
 The members of the ACTA are the State and Territory Associations (NSW covers the ACT).
 The locally based clay target shooting clubs elect office bearers of their State and Territory Associations.